Viewpoint Push Planning for Mapping of Unknown Confined Spaces: Our Approach

 \subsubsection{Generation of Push Proposals}

-To generate push proposals, we sample a number of push candidates for each map configuration by ray casting from three positions outside the shelf to the back of the shelf.
+To generate push proposals, we sample a number of push candidates for each map configuration by ray casting from three fixed positions outside the shelf to the back of the shelf.
 The 3D Cartesian coordinate of the first occupied cell along the ray is then considered a push candidate, along with eight push angles and a predefined push length.
+In our experiments we sampled 100 to 150 push proposals on average.
 As input to the network, we generate push maps by translating the starting point of the push to the center of the map and rotating the image according to the push direction.

 Our prediction network consists of five convolution layers, each followed by a max-pooling layer, and the rectified linear unit activation function.
 With the labeled push maps, we followed the training structure of \cite{eitel2020learning}, with the Adam optimizer and a learning rate of $1e-4$.
 For inference, we feed the push proposal maps into the network and execute the push with the highest output of the network.